Stockflare/blog/_posts/2014-10-13-goldwyn-forecasts.markdown

 image: /img/quote-mgm-forecasts.jpg
 ---

-From the [Sam Goldwyn](http://en.wikipedia.org/wiki/Samuel_Goldwyn), one of the most successful executives in Hollywood.
+From [Sam Goldwyn](http://en.wikipedia.org/wiki/Samuel_Goldwyn), one of the most successful executives in Hollywood.

 "Never make forecasts, especially about the future."

 There's no data on the future, so our forecasts risk being wrong.
-So it's better to think about the probability of different outcomes, both good ones and bad!
+So it's better to think about the different potential outcomes, both good ones and bad!

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.